ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Before an issuer is able to produce claims, it must first create its (decentralized identifier)[https://www.w3.org/TR/did-core] (also known as a DID).
 There exist many different methods to create an distribute DID.
 Issuers MAY chose the method they prefer, but with no guarantee that all transparency service will be able to register their claim.
 To facilitate interoperability, all transparency service implementations SHOULD suport the `did:web` method from [https://w3c-ccg.github.io/did-method-web/].
 For instance, if the issuer publishes its key manifest at `https://sample.issuer/user/alice/did.json`, the DID of the issuer is `did:web:sample.issuer:user:alice`.

+While issuers may update their DID document, for instance to add new signing keys or algorithms, they should not change any prior keys---unless they intend to revoke all claims issued with those keys.

 ## Transparency Service (TS)

 The role of transparency service can be decomposed into several major functions.
 The most important is maintaining a ledger, the verifiable data structure that records claims.
 It also maintains a service identity, which is used to endorse the state of the ledger.
 It must exposes an endpoint for registration of claims, which is the main operation that extends the ledger and returns a receipt.